gorigamidev/linaldb/README.md

 -   **Server Mode**: Built-in HTTP server returning **TOON (Token-Oriented Object Notation)** responses.
 -   **TOON Integration**: optimized output format for LLM consumption.
 -   **REPL & CLI**: Interactive shell and script execution.

+## 🔧 What VectorDB is (and is not)

+### What VectorDB Is

+- An embedded analytical engine
+- A DSL for scientific and ML-oriented data analysis
+- Optimized for in-memory computation
+- Designed for scripting, REPL usage, and service integration

+### What VectorDB Is Not (Yet)

+- A distributed database
+- A transactional OLTP system
+- A replacement for NumPy or Postgres

 ## 📦 Installation